jntesteves/template.sh/README.md

 Used internally by template.sh, but exposed publicly because they can be useful.

 * `assign_variable NAME=VALUE`: Use indirection to dynamically assign a variable from argument NAME=VALUE
-* `$(escape_single_quotes_builtin text)`: Escape text for use in a shell script single-quoted string (shell builtin version)
+* `escape_single_quotes text`: Escape text for use in a shell script single-quoted string (shell builtin version)
-* `$(substitute_character_builtin char replacement text)`: Substitute every instance of character in text with replacement string.
+* `substitute_character char replacement text`: Substitute every instance of character in text with replacement string.
 This function uses only shell builtins and has no external dependencies (f.e. on `sed`).
 This is slower than using `sed` on a big input, but faster on many invocations with small inputs

 ## Dependencies